-For most tributaries, the oysters will stay in your river, planted in a sanctuary located in your river.
-You and your fellow growers are working to help your area, hence the oysters stay there.
-If you are in a creek off the river, your oysters will be moved to the main river for planting in the sanctuary because small creeks and coves rarely have suitable bottom for planting oysters.
+For most tributaries, the oysters will stay in your river, planted in a local sanctuary.
+If you are in a creek off the river, your oysters will be moved to the main river for planting because small creeks and coves rarely have suitable bottom for planting oysters.
 For a few tributaries, your oysters will be moved to an adjacent river because there is no sanctuary yet in your river.

 Why are my spat growing so slowly?

 Slow growth could be due to silt, low salinity, or low temperatures.
 If the young oysters (spat) are stressed by high amounts of silt, growth can be stunted.
 Rinsing the oysters more often will help.
 If the salinity of the water is very low due to abundant rainfall, the spat may not grow very well.
 In this case, the only remedy is for there to be less rain.
 Also, your spat may grow slowly simply because it is cold Ė water temperatures below about 50 degrees reduce growth dramatically.